 The estimated results are from recently released impact evaluations Africa Lead commissioned to review Don’t Lose the Plot and Kumekucha, respectively.
-The reports tell us not only about the lessons learned related to implementing communications as development programing, but also about how much this programing changed the attitudes of women’s perception of themselves and others’ perceptions of women’s role in agriculture.
+The reports tell us not only about the lessons learned related to implementing communications as development programming, but also about how much this programming changed the attitudes of women’s perception of themselves and others’ perceptions of women’s role in agriculture.

 For example, Don’t Lose the Plot had viewership levels that were found to be broadly similar among young women and men, but it appears to have had a greater impact on young women in Tanzania than men with respect to whether “farming is cool”.
 High-intensity viewers of the reality TV show were associated with more positive attitudes towards farming, especially among Tanzanian young women.
 Interestingly enough, the winner of the reality TV show was a young-woman from Tanzania.